The Graphite Lab

 Customers self-book from their breaks.
 The one call that comes in is the tricky reschedule, held all the way through.

-Five-minute dispatch sync.
-Most of it is reconciling things that fell through cracks earlier.
+A five-minute dispatch sync, most of it reconciling things that fell through the cracks earlier.

 After

-Five-minute sync.
-Territory edge cases, the commercial reschedule, the widget's capacity settings.
+A five-minute sync on territory edge cases, the commercial reschedule, and the widget's capacity settings.
 Decisions, not damage control.

 What it doesn’t do